 Women's Bible Study Group

 St. Philip's Anglican Church Women (ACW)

 The Altar Guild is responsible for the care and maintenance of the church linen and vessels.
 Members set up and clear the altar at the beginning and end of each service.
-Guild members take one month of altar duty in turn.
 We are always happy to welcome new recruits.
 Training is provided.
 If you are interested in becoming involved in this ministry, please contact Fran Larkin.

 Marysburgh Women's Bible Study Group

-Founded nearly twenty years ago by The Rev. Canon Thora Wade Rowe, this parish group continues to flourish under the skillful facilitation of The Rev. Dorothy Lancaster.
-The longevity of this group is due to lively and interesting discussions as well as the caring concern of members for one another.
-The group is open to all women interested in the study of the bible and the writings of modern Christian thinkers.
-Members meet in one another's homes every two weeks except in July, August and December.
-For more information or to join, please contact Judy Cole.
+Founded over twenty years ago, the longevity of this group is due to lively and interesting discussions as well as the caring concern of members for one another.
+The group is open to all women interested in the study of the Bible and the writings of modern Christian thinkers.
+Members meet in one another's homes every two weeks except in July and August.
+For more information or to join, please contact Peggy Hallward.

 St. Philip's Building Committee

 Having an older church building means something frequently needs doing.
 Fortunately, we are blessed with a group of great guys who know how to repair most things.
 This group has donated their time and considerable talents to do major work over the years, including complete renovations of the church hall and kitchen, an accessible washroom and most recently, the installation of a commercial dishwasher and a small extension to provide an office for the priest and extra storage space.
 They maintain the building and grounds, and generally see to it that our church is looking its best.
 They also developed an excellent Operations Manual which details the workings of the physical plant and the various church activities.
 For more information or to participate, please contact Murray Guy.